 - Origins Available:

 The name Gruenberg is a habitational surname taken on from any of numerous places named Grünberg.

 The surname Gruenberg was first found in Baden, where since ancient times the name Grunberg was closely associated with social and political advancements of the region's feudal society.
 In later years the family often merged with other distinguished families, some of whom played significant roles in the local social and political affairs of the area.

-Important Dates for the Gruenberg family
+Early History of the Gruenberg family

 This web page shows only a small excerpt of our Gruenberg research.
 Another 73 words (5 lines of text) covering the years 1655 and 1706 are included under the topic Early Gruenberg History in all our PDF Extended History products and printed products wherever possible.